-- Plan how you would get help for yourself in an emergency -- like calling friends, family, your physical or mental health professional or a local emergency room -- if you were to develop thoughts of harming yourself or someone else.
+- Plan how you would get help for yourself in an emergency -- like calling friends, family, your physical or mental health professional, or a local emergency room -- if you thought you might harm yourself or someone else.

 - Limit your access to things that could be used to hurt yourself or others (for example, do not keep excess medication of any kind, firearms, or other weapons in the home).